-In this article, We are going to discuss why custom user role is necessary and how to add a custom user role.
+In this article, We are going to discuss why a custom user role is necessary and how to add a custom user role.

 Creating Custom User Roles on Your WordPress Site